 Up to 50% of people who seek treatment for substance abuse also meet the diagnostic criteria for mental health conditions such as anxiety, depression, bipolar disorder, PTSD, and others.

-Why Should You Address the Root Causes of Addiction?
+Why Should You Address the Root Cause of Addiction?

 If you have a problem, the best way to solve it is to get to the root cause.
 Otherwise, you are simply treating the symptoms.
 The same rule applies to addiction.